-Public Access will air CCRI's commencement ceremony with a delayed broadcast on Cox Channel 15 and Verizon Channel 34.
-Dates will be announced soon.
+Public Access will air CCRI's commencement ceremony with a delayed broadcast from noon to 2 p.m. on May 27 and 31 on Cox Channel 15 and Verizon Channel 34.

 Diploma covers will be awarded to graduates at commencement.
 Diplomas will be mailed to all spring graduates approximately eight weeks after grades have been certified.
 Summer graduates will be mailed diplomas approximately eight weeks after grades have been posted for the session.

 Graduates needing special accommodations for rehearsal day and commencement must identify themselves prior to rehearsal day by calling the Office of the Associate Vice President for Student Services at 401-825-2179 as soon as possible.

 Ask attendants on duty to direct you to drop-off access to the field house.